 To do this select the War Maps button at the top of the screen or use the Ctrl-M Hotkey.
 This will bring up a map which shows flags in the locations of the capitals for all countries that haven't yet surrendered.
-Countries currently at war with you will display a pair of crossed sabers instead of a flag.
+Countries currently at war with you will display a Tank icon instead of a flag.

 Click on the % button to view the Mobilization status of any neutrals.
-This shows how close they are to joining one side or the other, with pro-Union countries (a term that here extends to other entities that function as countries in the game, such as border states) being highlighted in blue and pro-Confederate countries in red.
+This shows how close they are to joining one side or the other, with pro-Axis countries being highlighted in blue and pro-Allied in red.